 Scikit-learn uses a “consensus seeking” process for making decisions.
-The group tries to find a resolution that has no open objections among core contributors.
-At any point during the discussion, any core contributor can call for a vote, which will conclude one month from the call for the vote.
-Most votes have to be backed by a SLEP.
+The group tries to find a resolution that has no open objections among core developers.
+At any point during the discussion, any core-developer can call for a vote, which will conclude one month from the call for the vote.
+Any vote must be backed by a SLEP.
 If no option can gather two thirds of the votes cast, the decision is escalated to the TC, which in turn will use consensus seeking with the fallback option of a simple majority vote if no consensus can be found within a month.
 This is what we hereafter may refer to as “the decision making process”.

-Decisions (in addition to adding core contributors and TC membership as above) are made according to the following rules:
+Decisions (in addition to adding core developers and TC membership as above) are made according to the following rules:

-Code changes and major documentation changes require +1 by two maintainers, no -1 by a maintainer (lazy consensus), happens on the issue of pull-request page.
+Code changes and major documentation changes require +1 by two core developers, no -1 by a core developer (lazy consensus), happens on the issue of pull-request page.

 Changes to the API principles and changes to dependencies or supported versions happen via a Enhancement proposals (SLEPs) and follows the decision-making process outlined above.

-If a veto -1 vote is cast on a lazy consensus, the proposer can appeal to the community and maintainers and the change can be approved or rejected using the decision making procedure outlined above.
+If a veto -1 vote is cast on a lazy consensus, the proposer can appeal to the community and core developers and the change can be approved or rejected using the decision making procedure outlined above.